The following is to serve as a helpful guideline but please feel free to call or e-mail if you have any further questions. Our team is here to help!

-The ratio of climbers to guides is stated on each trip’s web page in the downloadable ‘trip notes’ and on the team page for each trip.
+Ratios of trekkers to guides is stated on each trip’s web page in the downloadable ‘trip notes’.

-How much weight can we carry on the climb/course?
+How much weight can we carry on the trek?

-When initially climbing up to the mountain huts, you will be required to carry all of your equipment that is needed for the following day's course or ascent.
-From the hut, you will carry your day pack with your technical climbing equipment, warm clothes, water, snacks, sun block, camera and whatever else you need for the day.
-Generally, it will be approximately 10kgs (20 pounds).
+You will be required to carry all of your equipment that is needed for the following days trekking including warm clothes, water, snacks, sun block, camera and whatever else you need for the trek.
+Generally it will be approximately 15kgs (30 pounds)

 Who goes on your trips?

-Our climbers come from a wide variety of backgrounds, interests, countries and skill levels ranging from those seeking skill development to those seeking assistance in view of climbing the world's highest mountains, or purely adventure.
-We provide courses, expeditions, treks and guided ascents for all levels of outdoor enthusiasts.
+Our trekkers come from a wide variety of backgrounds, interests, countries and skill levels.
+From those seeking skill development, to those seeking assistance in view of trekking and climbing in the world's highest mountains or purely adventure, we provide courses, expeditions, treks and guided ascents for all levels of outdoor enthusiasts.

 I would like to arrange a private trip, is this possible?

-We are happy to arrange a private group trip to the destination of your choice and we have run many successful private trips and expeditions including summits of Europe's more technical and challenging peaks.
+We are happy to arrange a private group trip to the destination of your choice and we have run many successful private trips and expeditions including summits of Europe's more technical and challenging peaks and trekking destinations.
 There is no specific group size, but obviously larger groups are more cost effective.